|

 in Italy.
 During Giovanni's lifetime, the city of Florence, unlike most

-of its neighbors, was a republic; in it ordinary citizens might rise to
+of its neighbours, was a republic; in it ordinary citizens might rise

-prominence if they possessed sufficient industry and vision.
-Public spirit
+to prominence if they possessed sufficient industry and vision.
+Public

-was evident in the many cultural activities supported by the textile merchants'
+spirit was evident in the many cultural activities supported by the textile

-guild, to which Giovanni belonged.
-Under his leadership, the city's businessmen
+merchants' guild, to which Giovanni belonged.
+Under his leadership, the

-commissioned numerous works of sculpture and architecture, the most notable
+city's businessmen commissioned numerous works of sculpture and architecture,

-of these the construction of the great dome for the cathedral - the visible
+the most notable of these the construction of the great dome for the cathedral

-- and the erection of a foundling hospital, both designed by the foremost
+in Florence - and the erection of a foundling hospital, both designed

 Michelozzo to rebuild the Dominican monastery of San Marco and who encouraged